TSGM

 Returns:

-tuple: A tuple containing the dataset and equipment information.
+A tuple containing the dataset and equipment information.

 mixture_function(a, x)[source]